Aller au contenu

 Is Pu'er tea good for your health?

-Traditional Chinese medicine has associated Pu'er with the balance of the spleen and stomach for centuries.
-In this tradition, it is considered a natural companion to hearty meals, appreciated for its gentleness and internal warmth.
-We do not claim that it cures anything, but it is a tea that can be drunk from morning to night, with very little theine, as part of a balanced diet.
-That is already a lot.
+Traditional Chinese medicine has associated Pu'er with spleen and stomach balance for centuries, and it is traditionally enjoyed after rich meals for its gentleness and internal warmth.
+We refer to this as a traditional use, not a health promise: for any medical questions, please consult your doctor.
+It is also a very low-theine tea that can be drunk from morning to evening as part of a balanced diet.

-This is the oldest and most documented use in Chinese classics.
-Tradition attributes digestive benefits to fermented Pu'er after meals.
-The caravaneers of the Tea and Horse Road drank it after meats and fatty foods; this practice continues today in all families in southern China.
-This is not a medical claim: it is a custom passed down for generations, which we see practiced every day by the producing families with whom we work.
+This is the oldest and most widespread use in classical Chinese texts.
+Tradition credits fermented Pu'er, after meals, with digestive support qualities.
+The caravanners of the Tea and Horse Road drank it after meats and fatty foods—a practice that continues today in all families in southern China.

 What is the difference between fermented Pu'er and raw Pu'er in Chinese medicine?

 Chinese medicine distinguishes them by their thermal nature.
 Fermented Pu'er (shou) is considered warm: it warms, soothes, and is suitable for cold evenings and rich meals.
-Young raw Pu'er (sheng) is considered cool: livelier, more invigorating, it is better suited for mornings and warm seasons.
-An old sheng softens its nature over the years and gradually approaches that of a fermented tea.
+Young raw Pu'er (sheng) is considered cool: livelier and more invigorating, it is better suited for mornings and warm seasons.
+An aged sheng softens its nature over the years and gradually approaches that of a fermented tea.

 Can fermented Pu'er be drunk every day?

 Yes, it is even the most common practice in Chinese families in producing regions.
-Its very low theine content, due to long fermentation, allows it to be drunk from morning to night without disturbing sleep.
-In the mountains of Yunnan where we work, it is steeped in a thermos at dawn, and the same leaves continue to give color until bedtime.
+Its very low theine content, due to long fermentation, allows it to be drunk from morning to evening without disturbing sleep.
+In the mountains of Yunnan where we work, it is steeped in a thermos at dawn, and the same leaves provide color until bedtime.

 Does Pu'er contain caffeine?

-Like all teas made from Camellia sinensis, Pu'er naturally contains it.
-But the long fermentation of shou degrades a large part of it.
-Specifically, fermented Pu'er is one of the least caffeinated teas on the market, well below a classic green tea or black tea.
-This is what allows it to be drunk in the evening without problems, and why Chinese families also give it to younger people.
+Like all tea from Camellia sinensis, Pu'er naturally contains caffeine.
+However, the long fermentation of shou degrades a large part of it.
+Practically speaking, fermented Pu'er is one of the least caffeinated teas on the market, well below a green tea or a classic black tea.
+This is why it can be drunk in the evening without issue, and why Chinese families also give it to younger people.

 Our articles on Pu'er

-Fermented or Raw Pu'er — how to choose
+Fermented Pu'er or Raw Pu'er: how to choose

 Our Pu'er to discover